glemiere/driftlock/assets/formatters/execute-step.md

 - When `success: false`:
   - Do **not** invent partial patches; either you can fix the step safely, or you decline.
-  - `summary` must clearly state the blocking reason (e.g., missing context, excluded file, incompatible constraints).
+  - `summary` must clearly state the blocking reason (e.g., missing context, excluded file, incompatible constraints) and MUST be concise and suitable for embedding directly into another Codex call.
   - `details` may include a short, structured explanation that can be fed back into a later `fix_regression` attempt.
 - When `success: true`:
   - The JSON must be internally consistent: